we are a community

 Wherever you find yourself this moment, please know that we care and we will try to meet your needs for information and support.

-- Our experienced parent volunteers can answer your questions and provide a realistic picture of raising a child with Down syndrome.
+Our experienced parent liaisons can answer your questions and provide a realistic picture of raising a child with Down syndrome.
 We are also available to visit on the phone, in person, or by email.

 As a parent, your child's health is always at top of mind.
 See our Health Care page for more on this topic, but here are two important resources specifically for new parents: